Local Rule 4001. MOTIONS FOR RELIEF FROM THE AUTOMATIC STAY; USE OF CASH COLLATERAL OR OTHER RELIEF; EMERGENCY ORDERS

 (c) Agreements.

 (1) In chapter 7 and chapter 13 cases, the court may approve an agreement or stipulation under Fed.
 R. Bankr.
-P. 4001(d) without a hearing if it is signed by the debtor, the creditor, and the trustee.
-The signature of the trustee is not required in the case of exempt property.
+P. 4001(d) without a hearing if the agreement or stipulation is signed by the debtor, the creditor, and the trustee.
+The signature of the trustee is not required where the subject of the motion is property that has been claimed as exempt, the objection period under Fed.
+R. Bankr.
+P. 4003(b) has expired, and no timely objection has been filed.

 (2) As to all other agreements or stipulations under Fed.
 R. Bankr.
 P. 4001(d), upon the filing of a declaration attesting that no objections have been timely filed within fourteen (14) days of the filing and service of the agreement or stipulation and notice thereof, the court may enter an order approving the agreement or stipulation.
 Nothing contained herein precludes the court from sua sponte setting a hearing with regard to such an agreement or stipulation.